What Looks Like Crazy on an Ordinary Day: July

 Come July, Joyce is met with the news from Gerry Anderson that the Sewing Circus is not allowed to meet at the Church anymore because it does not align with their conservative values.
 Although upset by Gerry and the Reverend's decision, Joyce is unsurprised by its removal from the Church grounds.
 When Ava goes to the town pharmacy to pick-up her HIV medication, she finds out that the pharmacist revealed her diagnosis to some members of the town including Gerry.
 In turn, Ava is faced with ridicule and judgement from some of the community upon the news from the pharmacist.
 In response to the banning of the Sewing Circus from the Church, Joyce holds the meeting at her house and the turn-out is higher than it ever was at the Church leading Joyce to the idea that the group will need a larger meeting space.
 Later that night, Ava goes to Eddie's house where he tells her about his past serving in the army in Vietnam.
-The following night, Ava and Eddie begin to watch Menace II Society together until Eddie decides that he can't watch it anymore; upon telling Ava this, he reveals to her his violent past involving drugs and a ten year sentence to prison for murder.
+The following night, Ava and Eddie begin to watch Menace II Society together until Eddie decides that he cannot watch it anymore; upon telling Ava this, he reveals to her his violent past involving drugs and a ten year sentence to prison for murder.
 While shaken up by the news of Eddie's past, she maintains her relationship with him and decides to reveal her HIV-positive diagnosis to him a few nights later.
 Eddie is accepting of Ava's diagnosis and the two begin a romantic relationship together; however, they must take certain precautions during sex to protect Eddie from contracting HIV.